 If you have architects drawings’, we will use them to develop a quote for you.
-If you do not have any architectural drawings, our experienced project surveyors are still able to advise on what is achievable and provide a quote based on our vast project database.
+If you do not have any architectural drawings, our experienced project surveyors are still able to advise on what is achievable and provide a quote based on our project database.

 Once you have reviewed the initial quote, we will invite you to see some of our recent work and meet some of our existing customers.
 This will give you an opportunity to see what’s possible and also see the quality of workmanship as well as meet someone that’s been through the experience first hand.

-An architects will advise on the best way to approach the planning application as certain classifications of extensions and loft conversions can avoid going into a Full Planning Application.
+Architects will advise on the best way to approach the planning application as certain classifications of extensions and loft conversions can avoid going into a Full Planning Application.

 They will manage the application process on your behalf and liaise with the Planning Department to ensure that any queries are dealt with immediately to ensure that the application is approved.